Zeyu-Li/CMPUT-229/README.md

 ### Marking

 Marks for this class include 6 quizzes (drop lowest one), 3 midterms, and a final project.
-The raw marks directly map to the grade you get via the
+The raw marks map directly to the grade you get from the regular marks table.
+Labs and assignments are also marked but do not count towards the final grade.
+These are highly recommended since they act as homework assignments, however even if you do not finish it by the hand in date, you can do them later.